inet-framework/inet/doc/src/developers-guide/ch-ipv4.rst

 The :ned:`Icmp` module receives ping commands on the ``pingIn`` gate from the application.
 The ping command can be any packet having an :cpp:`Ipv4ControlInfo` control info.
-The packet will be encapsulated with an :msg:`ICMPMessage` and handed over to the IP.
+The packet will be encapsulated with an :msg:`IcmpHeader` and handed over to the IP.

 If :ned:`Icmp` receives an echo request from IP, the original message object will be returned as the echo reply.
 Of course, before sending